The Bankrate promise

 - $95 annual fee

-The Capital One Venture Rewards Credit Card is a more basic version of the Venture X card but offers many of the same features including access to the Purchase Eraser tool and the ability to book travel in Capital One’s revamped travel portal.
-For a $95 annual fee, this Capital One credit card earns you a flat 5X miles on hotels and rental cards purchased through the Capital One portal, 2X miles on every purchase you make and up to $100 in credits toward Global Entry or TSA Precheck membership every four years.
+The Capital One Venture Rewards Credit Card is a more basic version of the Venture X card but offers many of the same features including the option to redeem rewards for statement credit to cover travel purcahses as well as the ability to book travel in Capital One’s travel portal.
+For a $95 annual fee, this Capital One credit card earns you 5X miles on hotels and rental cards purchased through the Capital One portal, 2X miles on every purchase you make and up to $100 in credits toward Global Entry or TSA Precheck membership every four years.

 Chase Sapphire Preferred® Card: Best for flexibility

-- Enjoy benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases, plus more
+- Enjoy benefits such as a $50 annual hotel credit for a stay booked through the Ultimate Rewards portal, 5X points on travel purchased through Chase Ultimate Rewards, 3X points on dining and 2X points on all other travel purchases.

 - $95 annual fee

-If you want to earn generous rewards on vacation rental stays, but you also want some flexibility in your rewards program, the Chase Sapphire Preferred® Card could be a good fit.
-This card lets you earn 2X points on Airbnb and VRBO stays as well as all on other general travel-related purchases, and you can also earn a generous welcome bonus.
+If you want to earn generous rewards on vacation rental stays, but you also want some flexibility in your rewards program, the Chase Sapphire Preferred Card could be a good fit.
+This card lets you earn 2X points on travel purchases, including on Airbnb and VRBO stays, and you can also earn a generous welcome bonus.
 Note that you can redeem your rewards for vacation rentals through Chase Ultimate Rewards, but you can also transfer points to Chase airline and hotel partners.
 Other redemption options include gift cards, merchandise, cash back and statement credits.
 A $95 annual fee applies.

 Chase Sapphire Reserve®: Best for luxury travel perks